Beck: Early life

-Beck was born Bek David Campbell in Los Angeles on July 8, 1970, the son of American visual artist Bibbe Hansen and Canadian arranger, composer, and conductor David Campbell.
+Bek David Campbell was born in Los Angeles on July 8, 1970, the son of American visual artist Bibbe Hansen and Canadian arranger, composer, and conductor David Campbell.
 Bibbe Hansen grew up amid Andy Warhol's The Factory art scene of the 1960s in New York City and was a Warhol superstar.
-She moved to California at age 17 and met David Campbell there.
-Beck's maternal grandfather, artist Al Hansen was of Norwegian descent and was a pioneer in the avant-garde Fluxus movement.
-Beck's maternal grandmother was Jewish; he has said that he considers himself Jewish because he was "raised celebrating Jewish holidays".
+She moved to California at 17 and met David Campbell.
+Beck's maternal grandfather, artist Al Hansen, was of Norwegian descent and was a pioneer in the avant-garde Fluxus movement.
+Beck's maternal grandmother was Jewish; he has said that he considers himself Jewish because he was "raised celebrating Jewish holidays."

 Beck was born in a rooming house near downtown Los Angeles.
 As a child he lived in a declining neighborhood near Hollywood Boulevard.
 He remembers "By the time we left there, they were ripping out miles of houses en masse and building low-rent, giant apartment blocks."
 The working-class family struggled financially, moving to Hoover and Ninth Street, a neighborhood populated primarily by Koreans and Salvadorian refugees.
 He was sent for a time to live with his paternal grandparents in Kansas; he later remarked that he thought "they were kind of concerned" about his "weird" home life.
-Since his paternal grandfather was a Presbyterian minister, Beck grew up influenced by church music and hymns.
+Because his paternal grandfather was a Presbyterian minister, Beck grew up influenced by church music and hymns.
 He also spent time in Europe with his maternal grandfather.